Group Music Classes

 3 Months–12 Months

-Our Babies classes are set in a comforting and gentle environment where you and your child are encouraged to explore sound together.
+Our Babies classes are set in a comforting and gentle environment where you and your infant are encouraged to explore sound together.
 You will be guided through songs and activities that can be easily incorporated into your daily routines.

 • Exploring new sounds and communicating together through music